intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 ~~~
 {: #diagram-dualconnect title="Diagram of making separate connections to generate separate contexts"}

+## Context Separation

+In order to define an analyze how various partitioning techniques work, the boundaries of what is
+being partitioned need to be established.
+This is the role of context separation.
+In particular,
+in order to prevent correlation of user-specific information across contexts, partitions need
+to ensure that any single entity (other than the client itself) does not participate in contexts
+where both identities are visible.

+Context separation can be achieved in different ways, e.g. over time, across network paths, based
-The privacy-oriented protocols described in this document generally involve more complex
+on (en)coding, etc. The privacy-oriented protocols described in this document generally involve
-partitioning, but the techniques to partition communication contexts still employ the
+more complex partitioning, but the techniques to partition communication contexts still employ the
 same techniques:

 1. Encryption allows partitioning of contexts within a given network path.

-1. Using separate connections across time and/or space allow partitioning of contexts for
+1. Using separate connections across time or space allow partitioning of contexts for different
-different transactions.
+application transactions.

-## Identities and Correlation

-Creating separate communication contexts is one important aspect of partioning, but
-ensuring that the contexts are split to prevent correlation of identities is necessary
-to make the partitions effective for improving privacy.

-{{?RFC6973}} discusses the importance of identifiers in reducing correlation:

-"Correlation is the combination of various pieces of information related to an individual
-or that obtain that characteristic when combined...
-Correlation is closely related to
-identification.
-Internet protocols can facilitate correlation by allowing individuals'
-activities to be tracked and combined over time."

-{{?RFC6973}} goes on to discuss different ways that identities can be obscured: anonymity
-and pseudonymity.

-"To enable anonymity of an individual, there must exist a set of individuals that appear to
-have the same attribute(s) as the individual."

-"Pseudonymity is strengthened when less personal data can be linked to the pseudonym; when
-the same pseudonym is used less often and across fewer contexts; and when independently
-chosen pseudonyms are more frequently used for new actions (making them, from an observer's or
+These techniques are frequently used in conjunction for context separation.
-attacker's perspective, unlinkable)."

-The "anonymity level" of a given identity exists on a scale, not a clear line between real
-identity, pseudonymity, and anonymity.
-Some techniques for partitioning contexts assign
-new pseudonymous or anonymous identities to clients within the context, and the selection of
-these and the set of users that share the identity can greatly impact how effective
-partitioning is.

-For the purposes of user privacy, the identity that this document focuses on most is the
-identity within a context that represents the user or the client; and which may be
-transmitted within the context as explicit data or as implicit metadata.
-Every context
-involves at least one identity for the client, and usually involves multiple - for example,
-a user interacting with a website may have a logged-in user account identity as well as
-an IP address identity.

-In order to prevent correlation of two specific identities across communication
-contexts, partitions need to ensure that any single entity (other than the client itself)
-does not participate in contexts where both identities are visible.
 For example,
 encrypting an HTTP exchange might prevent a network middlebox that sees a client IP address
 from seeing the user account identity, but it doesn't prevent the TLS-terminating server
 from observing both identities and correlating them.
 As such, preventing correlation
-requires making contexts more disjoint, such as by using proxying to
+requires separating contexts, such as by using proxying to conceal a client IP address
-conceal a client IP address that would otherwise be used as an identifier.
+that would otherwise be used as an identifier.

 ## Mitigating Collusion

-Partitioning has the goal of not allowing a single entity to gather information beyond the context
+Partitioning aims to ensure that no single entity can gather information beyond the context
 that a user or client intends.
 It can make trivial correlation of data and identities difficult for
 a single entity.
 However, designing protocols to use partitioning cannot (alone) prevent
 tracking if entities across the different contexts collude and share data.
 Thus, partitioning is not a
-panacea, but rather a tool, and a necessary condition to achieve privacy.
+panacea, but rather a tool, and a necessary condition for meaningful privacy improvements.

 Other techniques that can be used to mitigate collusion include: